SINGAPORE - The following companies saw new developments that may affect trading of their shares on Monday (July 29):

 DBS Group: The bank's second-quarter net profit before one-time items rose 17 per cent to $1.6 billion from $1.37 billion a year ago on the back of higher total income as "business momentum was sustained".
 Earnings per share (EPS) stood at $2.47, up from $2.12 a year ago.
 A one-tier tax exempt dividend of 30 cents per share has been declared for the quarter, unchanged from the previous quarter.
 DBS shares last closed at $26.88 on Friday, down three cents or 0.11 per cent.

 CapitaLand: The property heavyweight said on Monday morning that it has achieved a 95 per cent leasing rate for the retail component of Raffles City Chongqing ahead of the mega-mall's opening in September this year.
-The shopping mall will be the first component to begin operations at the iconic mega-structure spanning a total of 1.12 million square metres in construction floor area.
-The five-storey mall is almost triple the size of ION Orchard in Singapore, and will house more than 400 brands, comprising a mix of local speciality brands and international brands.
+The mall will be the first component to begin operations at the iconic mega-structure spanning a total of 1.12 million sq m in construction floor area.
+The five-storey mall is almost triple the size of Ion Orchard in Singapore and will house more than 400 brands, comprising a mix of local speciality brands and international brands.

 SIA Engineering Group: Lower expenses, mainly owing to a reduction in material cost, boosted SIA Engineering's first-quarter net profit by 2.7 per cent to $41.6 million from $40.5 million a year earlier.
 This was achieved despite a flat revenue of $258.1 million, up a mere 0.2 per cent up from the previous corresponding period's $257.7 million, according to a filing on Friday evening.
 The stock closed two cents, or 0.8 per cent, lower at $2.65 on Friday.